Andhra Bank

 Andhra Bank was a medium-sized public sector bank (PSB) of India, with a network of 2885 branches, 4 extension counters, 38 satellite offices and 3798 automated teller machines (ATMs) as of 31 March 2019.
 During 2011–12, the bank entered the states of Tripura and Himachal Pradesh.
 It operated in 25 states and three union territories.
 It had its headquarters in Hyderabad, Telangana, India.
 Along with Corporation Bank, Andhra Bank was merged with Union Bank of India in April 2020.

-The government of India owned 90.85% of its share capital as on 31 March 2019.
-The state owned Life Insurance Corporation held 7.80% of the shares.
+The government of India owned 90.85% of its share capital as of 31 March 2019.
+The state-owned Life Insurance Corporation held 7.80% of the shares.
 The bank had done a total business of ₹3106 billion and has earned a net profit of ₹5.40 billion for the financial year 2015–16.